andreasalomone/bot-perito/README.md

 **AI-powered report generator for technical appraisals**

-Report-AI enables you to upload documents (PDF, DOCX, images) and generate a complete appraisal report in Word (.docx) format using a multi-step LLM pipeline and customizable template.
+Report-AI enables you to upload documents (PDF, DOCX, Excel, images) and generate a complete appraisal report in Word (.docx) format using a multi-step LLM pipeline and customizable template.

 ---

 ## Features

-- Extract text from PDF, DOCX, and images (OCR)
+- Extract text from PDF, DOCX, Excel (.xlsx, .xls), and images (OCR)
 - Multi-step LLM pipeline: outline → expand sections → harmonize
 - Inject generated content into a DOCX template
 - FastAPI backend with robust error handling and logging